core-wg/oscore/draft-ietf-core-object-security.md

 This section defines how to use COSE {{I-D.ietf-cose-msg}} to wrap and protect data in the unprotected CoAP message.
 OSCOAP uses the untagged COSE\_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
 The key lengths, IV lengths, and maximum sequence number are algorithm dependent.

 The AEAD algorithm AES-CCM-64-64-128 defined in Section 10.2 of {{I-D.ietf-cose-msg}} is mandatory to implement.
-For AES-CCM-64-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce, Sender IV, and Recipient IV is 7 bytes, and the maximum Sequence Number is 2^55 - 1.
+For AES-CCM-64-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce, Sender IV, and Recipient IV is 7 bytes.
+The maximum Sequence Number is specified in {{sec-considerations}}.

 The nonce is constructed as described in Section 3.1 of {{I-D.ietf-cose-msg}}, i.e. by padding the partial IV (Sequence Number in network byte order) with zeroes and XORing it with the context IV (Sender IV or Recipient IV), with the following addition: The first bit in the Sender IV or Recipient IV SHALL be flipped in responses.